Touring Wisconsin's Craft Breweries

 Built in a former Chicago & Northwestern Railroad Depot, the Titletown Brewing Company has been a local favorite since 1996.
 Its distinctive clock-tower building, designated a National Historic Landmark in 1999, became even more noticeable in 2005, the year when the Packer Hall of Fame moved into the new Lambeau Field Atrium complex.
 As a result, the Hall’s iconic Don Hutson statue needed a new home – and, fittingly enough, Titletown Brewing Company obliged.
-In addition to a variety of brews including several named after Packer greats of the ‘30s and ‘40s, Titletown offers a sumptuous menu of sandwiches, wraps, salads and entrees.
+In addition to a variety of brews including several named after Packer greats of the ‘30s and ‘40s, Titletown offers sandwiches, wraps, salads and entrees.

 Tour: Lambeau Field